TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/TranslationServer/Crowdin/ExtensionIntegration.rst

    Start of Crowdin integration for an extension

-A modal will open, allowing you to select the correct repository.
+A modal dialog window will open, allowing you to select the correct repository.

 Select branches
 ---------------

-Select the **main** branch you want to be translated.
+Select the **main** branch to be translated.

 .. figure:: /Images/ExternalImages/Crowdin/IntegrationBranches.png